Curtiss-Wright’s Encryption-ready DTS1 Storage Device is the First Common Criteria Certified NAS Solution to Support MIL-STD-1275

 About the DTS1 Two Layer Encryption Approach

 The DTS1 uniquely incorporates two distinct layers of AES 256-bit encryption into one device, making protection of Top Secret data more cost-effective and low risk than traditional NSA Type 1 device development.
 Both the hardware and software FDE layers have been individually evaluated and certified against two Common Criteria protection profiles: (1) collaborative Protection Profile for Full Disk Encryption – Encryption Engine; (2) collaborative Protection Profile for Full Disk Encryption – Authorization Acquisition.

 About the DTS1

-The DTS1 enables any network-enabled device to retrieve stored data or save new captured data.
-Networked devices using heterogeneous operating systems (Linux®, VxWorks®, Windows®, etc.) that support industry standard NAS protocols (i.e., NFS, CIFS, FTP, or HTTP) can store data on and retrieve data from the DTS1.
+The DTS1 enables any network-enabled device to retrieve stored data or save newly captured data.
+Networked devices using heterogeneous operating systems (Linux®, VxWorks®, Windows®, etc.) that support industry-standard NAS protocols (i.e., NFS, CIFS, FTP, or HTTP) can store data on and retrieve data from the DTS1.
 The DTS1 also supports iSCSI protocol for block data storage and PCAP protocol for Ethernet packet capture.

 The Common Criteria Advantage